Yann-P/advent-of-code-2020/day02/README.txt

 How many passwords are valid according to their policies?

-Your puzzle answer was 638.
+Your puzzle answer was [redacted].
 --- Part Two ---

 While it appears you validated the passwords correctly, they don't seem to be what the Official Toboggan Corporate Authentication System is expecting.